2007 Canadian Grand Prix

 The safety car was deployed an unprecedented four times during the course of the race.
 One of these periods was due to Robert Kubica's crash, which resulted in him suffering a sprained ankle and concussion.
 During the race Felipe Massa and Giancarlo Fisichella were disqualified for exiting the pit lane when the red light was on.
+Both were black flagged, and it was the last time a black flag was shown until Nico Hülkenberg at the 2024 São Paulo Grand Prix.

 Report

 Background

-A test session was held on May 17 and 18 at the Paul Ricard circuit in France, with the track configured to replicate the characteristics of the Circuit Gilles Villeneuve for the final two days after it had been in the style of the Monaco for the first two.
+A test session was held on May 17 and 18 at the Circuit Paul Ricard in France, with the track configured to replicate the characteristics of the Circuit Gilles Villeneuve for the final two days after it had been in the style of the Monaco for the first two.
 Despite the fact that the McLaren team had dominated on the Monaco set up of the circuit, Ferrari were better on the Canadian set up.

 Kimi Räikkönen had the fastest time on the first day, with a time of 1:28.833.
 Rain after lunch caused the test to be halted, when the test resumed Räikkönen was forced to finish early when his car experienced electronic problems.
-Scott Speed achieved the second fastest time, two tenths of a second behind Räikkönen, with Seven tenths separating the first eight drivers.
+Scott Speed achieved the second fastest time, two tenths of a second behind Räikkönen, with seven tenths separating the first eight drivers.
 The Red Bull team focused on testing their suspension.
 Rubens Barrichello and Christian Klien shared testing for the Honda team over the day, however Klien's engine failed on his first lap.
 James Rossiter in the Super Aguri completed the most laps with 115.

 Räikkönen was also the fastest on the second day with a time of 1:28.624, with Renault driver Giancarlo Fisichella ending the day with the second fastest time.
 Fisichella also completed 111 laps, the second most of the day, behind James Rossiter's 131.
 Pedro de la Rosa was third fastest despite completing fewer laps than other drivers due to his engine failing early in the day.
 The testing session was stopped twice, when Adrian Sutil's and Jenson Button's engines failed.
 Red Bull continued to perform high and low downforce work and BMW performed low and medium downforce work.
 Fisichella was optimistic about the race after these tests saying "he had more grip, the brakes were good and the front suspension gave him a better turn-in".

 During the two weeks leading up to the Grand Prix, Räikkönen and Felipe Massa released statements to the press saying they believed that everything would be different in Canada because of the very different conditions—as shown at Paul Ricard.
 Fernando Alonso believed McLaren had momentum from their win in Monaco, and Martin Whitmarsh said that they were realistic about dominating the race.